joshpope54/Mobile-Chess/README.md

 *  The Java server validates each individual move is correct
 *  Android clients only show valid moves to the client.
-*  Chechmate and checks are able to be correctly achieved by either player.
+*  Checkmate and checks are able to be correctly achieved by either player.
+*  All methods written to determine check/checkmate are execulsively designed by myself
 *  All chess rules implemented including the special rules, En Passant, Castling and Pawn Promotion